Invesco Perpetual UK Smaller Co's Investment Trust Plc - Director/PDMR Shareholding

 HEADLINE: Notification and public disclosure of transactions by persons discharging managerial responsibilities.

-On 1 May 2024, Bridget Guerin acquired 721 ordinary shares in Invesco Perpetual UK Smaller Companies Investment Trust plc.
-The shares were acquired at a price of £4.1236 per share.
+On 1 May 2024, Simon Longfellow acquired 2,411 ordinary shares in Invesco Perpetual UK Smaller Companies Investment Trust plc.
+The shares were acquired at a price of £4.122 per share.

 The following disclosure is made in accordance with Article 19 of the EU Market Abuse Regulation 596/2014.